isomorphicdude/isomorphicdude.github.io/_posts/2023-07-28-bms-week2_continued.markdown

    $$
 </div>

-> The superemum and infimum are defined using the intersection with rationals, since the Brownian motion is continuous, this gives the desired measurability.
+> The superemum and infimum are defined using the intersection with $\mathbb{Q}$, since the Brownian motion is continuous, this gives the desired measurability.

 To see this, define a set with $\varepsilon_p \downarrow 0$, $p\in \mathbb{N}$,